Online Engineering Schools in Arkansas

 So how does a person in Arkansas join this lucrative and high-growth career?
 There are many campus-based programs available, but a growing number of aspiring engineers are choosing to complete a degree online, citing the relative flexibility of this format which accommodates residents of rural regions and those with time, work, or family commitments.

-This article details the abundance of online engineering programs in Arkansas, including the different degree levels, expected coursework, and three outstanding educators.
+This article details the abundance of online engineering programs in Arkansas, including the different degree levels and expected coursework.